Tillered Docs

 FLAGS: I=interface, T=transparent, Q=qos, -=none

-Use -j or -o json for full detailed output with all fields.
+Use -j or -o json for full detail with all fields.

 services get

-Get details of a specific service.
-Required scope: urn:tillered:arctic:services.read
+Get a specific service by ID.
+Required scope: urn:tillered:arctic:services.read.

 arctic services get <service-id>